orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 Connect your wallet on [sale.prepo.io](https://sale.prepo.io/).

 Only whitelisted addresses are eligible (the whitelist is now closed).
 If you think your address was excluded by mistake, you can send a direct message to the moderator in our [Discord](https://url.prepo.io/discord-docs).

+### Are there KYC requirements for the Presale?

+No, you will just be required to acknowledge terms before participation.

 ### Will there be any other rewards for participating in the Presale?